search

 Compagnie des Alpes (CDA)

-The first legally binding purchase contract in the French buying process, drawn up once an offer is accepted.
-Signed by the vendor and buyer, it typically requires the buyer to pay a 5-10 per cent deposit.
+The compromis de vente is the first legally binding purchase contract in the French buying process.
+It is drawn up once an offer is accepted and signed by both buyer and seller.
+At this stage, the buyer typically pays a deposit of between 5 and 10 per cent of the purchase price.

 Duplex